koyev/cyrillic-to-latin-word-add-in/CONTRIBUTING.md

    - Restart Visual Studio after installation

 4. **Configure the Project**
-   - Right-click on the `CyrillicToLatinWordPlugIn` project
+   - Right-click on the `CyrillicToLatinWordAddIn` project
    - Select **Properties**
    - Verify that the .NET Framework version is set to 4.7.2 or higher
    - Set your preferred build configuration (Debug/Release)